Showcase Project Information

 Each year, the TechOlympics Showcase is a central part of our technology competition and event.
 Schools work on their Showcase projects with their coach during the November to February timeframe, then present their projects as a team in front of our panel of executive judges from all over Cincinnati’s business community.

-Create a project in one of these categories to earn points for your school in the 2018 TechOlympics Showcase.
+Create a project in one of these categories to earn points for your school in the 2021 TechOlympics Showcase.
+Sign up here.
 Use these as inspiration, but the sky’s the limit for what you can do.
-You will present this project to a panel of expert judges at TechOlympics 2018, February 23-25.
-Imagine!
+You will present this project to a panel of expert judges at Illuminate 2021 in February!

-Submit your showcase application by February 13th (we encourage you to submit as soon as possible) to ensure a spot in the conference schedule!
+Come back to this page to submit your Showcase application before the deadline to ensure a spot in the conference schedule!
 If you have any questions, email [email protected].

 Each school can submit an unlimited number of projects, so long as 5 representatives from the school will attend the conference to present each project.